 Developing a gratitude practice may help you appreciate simple sources of joy and comfort.

 Limiting or avoiding sources of stress may help you manage depression, anxiety, and other mental health challenges.
 It also has a positive effect on your blood pressure and overall health.

 You may find it helpful to practice stress-relieving exercises, such as:

 - deep breathing exercises

 - tai chi

 Staying positive may be challenging.
-Take advantage of every resource available to you to support your mental health.
+Take advantage of every resource available to you to support your well-being.

-If you’re having thoughts of suicide, or can’t stop thinking about death, call 911 or the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you’re having thoughts of suicide or can’t stop thinking about death, call 911, or call 988 for the Suicide & Crisis Lifeline.